Ivy-Apps/.github/profile/README.md

 # Welcome to Ivy Apps
-#### We Build innovative and easy-to-use apps that matter.
+**We build innovative and easy-to-use apps that matter.**

 ## Ideology :earth_africa:

-We believe that people _(not corporations or business entities)_ can create innovative, open-source, and free software that can make the world a better place.
+We believe that people _(not corporations)_ can create innovative, open-source, and free software that can make the world a better place.

 **We want Ivy to be:**